Techees Recruiting Celebrates Becoming a Certified Women-Owned Business and Recent Rank on The Inc. 5000 List of Fastest-Growing Private Companies in California

 Since 2009, Techees Recruiting has been an industry leader in contingency recruiting.
 Techees partners with top Bay Area technology companies to grow their engineering departments.

 "It's an honor to be recognized as a certified women-owned business.
 Among many benefits, this certification allows us to better partner with our clients who actively put an emphasis on affiliating with diverse vendors.
-We look forward to continuing to see women and others from underrepresented groups hold impactful roles at the companies we partner with."
+We look forward to continuing to see women and others from underrepresented groups hold impactful roles at the companies we partner with," said Stellick.

-The recent certificate achievement comes at the same time that Techees Recruiting has ranked No. 122 on the 2020 Inc. 5000 List of California's Fastest-Growing Private Companies.
+The recent certificate achievement comes as Techees Recruiting has ranked No. 122 on the 2020 Inc. 5000 List of California's Fastest-Growing Private Companies.

-This marks the company's second appearance on the Inc 5000 list as a result of accelerated growth since 2019.
+This marks the company's second appearance on the Inc5000 list because of accelerated growth since 2019.

-With the acceleration of remote work in 2020, Techees Recruiting expanded their offerings to cities with emerging tech hubs while also making it a priority to connect with engineers distributed all over North America to better suit the needs of their remote-friendly and remote-first clients.
+With the acceleration of remote work in 2020, Techees Recruiting expanded their offerings to cities with emerging tech hubs while also making it a priority to connect with engineers distributed all over North America.
+They're just getting started and looking forward to another year of incredible growth.

 "We are really proud of these recent achievements.
 Our amazing team continues to work hard every day to fulfill our mission of bringing success to our clients, engineering talent, and internal employees."